Short Term Rental Properties

 Short term rentals in Hall County, Georgia are defined as residential spaces rented out for overnight accommodations for a period of 2 to 30 nights.
-Properties must meet specific zoning and regulatory requirements to be licensed as short term rentals.
+Short term rentals are permitted in all residential zoning districts.

 Why are there regulations for short term rentals?

 The growing shared economy of homeowners renting their residences has led to an abundance of available options in the short term housing market.
 This rapid growth has also caused a flood of regulatory issues, neighbor complaints and safety concerns.

 Communities like ours have developed common-sense regulations allowing property owners to continue to make ends meet by sharing their homes while addressing challenges and abuses through effective, fully funded enforcement.

 Thankfully, citizens like you see the value in a coordinated effort where we can maintain our quality of life while also offering small businesses a chance to grow.

 Take these 3 steps to operate a short term rental property:

 - The first stop will be with to visit the Planning Department and obtain a short term rental zoning affidavit.
 It's fast and free.